 Stroke or "brain attack" is similar to heart attack; both are caused by a blocked blood vessel.
 When one or more strokes occur in the basal ganglia of one side of the brain, the patient can develop symptoms of parkinsonism on the opposite side of the body.
 If there are strokes affecting the basal ganglia on both sides of the brain, the patient can develop parkinsonism on both sides of the body.

-Because strokes in general happen suddenly, the onset of parkinsonism symptoms in a patient with vascular parkinsonism can also come on suddenly.
+Because strokes in general happen suddenly, the onset of parkinsonian symptoms in a patient with vascular parkinsonism can also come on suddenly.
 Patients may have had several strokes in the past, each one coming on suddenly and producing specific deficits related to the location of the stroke in the brain.
 Most of these strokes will not produce parkinsonism; however, when the strokes affect the basal ganglia, parkinsonism can result.
 On the other hand, most patients with vascular or multi-infarct parkinsonism are not aware of the individual strokes.
-Because the strokes are so small, the symptoms may progress gradually, rather than stepwise, and may resemble the progression of typical Parkinson's disease.
-In addition to stroke risk factors such as diabetes, high blood pressure, and heart disease, the diagnosis is suggested by predominant involvement of the legs ("lower-body parkinsonism") with gait and balance problems, lack of tremor, poor response to levodopa (as opposed to Parkinson's disease), and CT or MRI brain scans showing multiple minute or more extensive strokes.
-Cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL), the most common heritable cause of stroke and vascular dementia in adults, may also cause vascular parkinsonism.
+Because each stroke affect only a small area of the brain, the symptoms may progress gradually, rather than stepwise, and may resemble the progression of typical Parkinson's disease, occasionally leading to misdiagnosis.
+In addition to stroke risk factors (see further description under “Treatments”) such as diabetes, high blood pressure, and heart disease, the diagnosis is suggested by predominant involvement of the legs ("lower-body parkinsonism") with gait and balance problems, lack of tremor, poor response to levodopa (as opposed to Parkinson's disease), and CT or MRI brain scans showing multiple minute or more extensive strokes.
+Cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL), the most common heritable (but still very rare) cause of stroke and vascular dementia in adults, may also cause vascular parkinsonism.

 Vascular parkinsonism does not respond well to the typical medications used to treat Parkinson's disease.
 The treatment of vascular parkinsonism focuses on trying to lower the chance of having additional strokes in the future by attempting to control "stroke risk factors."
 These "stroke risk factors" are essentially the same ones which are associated with increased risk of heart attack.
 They include smoking, high blood pressure, diabetes mellitus, high cholesterol, obesity, a sedentary (no-exercise) lifestyle, and genetic predisposition to atherosclerosis.
 Stopping smoking, eating a low fat-low salt diet, and getting adequate exercise on a regular basis are examples of lifestyle changes which can be made to reduce the risk of repeat strokes.
-In general, taking an aspirin a day (if recommended by your doctor) is a good way to thin the blood and decrease the risk of stroke and heart attack.
-Treatment of symptomatic vascular parkinsonism involves trying to minimize stroke risk factors as outlined above and a trial of levodopa and other anti-parkinsonian medications.
+Such risk factor medication in essence help modify the natural course of the disorder, as prevention of further strokes prevents further worsening of already established parkinsonism.
+In general, taking an aspirin a day (if recommended by your doctor) is a good way to thin the blood and decrease the risk of having a stroke or heart attack.
+Other than the above measures aimed at prevention, treatment of symptomatic vascular parkinsonism involves a trial of levodopa and other anti-parkinsonian medications.
+Unfortunately, such anti-parkinsonian medication is rarely effective for vascular parkinsonism.
 Physical and occupational therapy may also play an important role in preventing complications such as falling, through training to improve balance and steadiness, use of appropriate ambulatory devices and development of compensatory strategies.

-Fahn S, Jankovic J. Principles and Practice of Movement Disorders, Churchill Livingstone, Elsevier, Philadelphia, PA, 2007:1-652.
-(Accompanied by a DVD of movement disorders.)
+Fahn S, Jankovic J, Hallett M, eds.
+Principles and Practice of Movement Disorders, 2nd ed., Churchill Livingstone, Elsevier, Philadelphia, PA, 2011.
+(Accompanied by a DVD of movements disorders.)

 Thomas M, Jankovic J. Clinical diagnosis of vascular parkinsonism and nondegenerative atypical parkinsonian disorders.
 In: Litvan I, ed.
 Atypical Parkinsonism, Humana Press, Totowa, New Jersey, 2008:393-408.

-Zijlmans JC, Daniel SE, Hughes AJ, Revesz T, Lees AJ.
+Zijlmans JCM, Daniel SE, Hughes AJ, Révész T, Lees AJ.
 Clinicopathological investigation of vascular parkinsonism, including clinical criteria for diagnosis.
 Mov Disord.
-2004;19:630-40.
+2004 Jun;19(6):630-40.